Marilyn Manson’s former assistant alleges sexual assault, battery and harassment in new lawsuit

 Content warning: This story contains discussion and description of sexual assault.

-Ashley Walters, a former assistant of Marilyn Manson, is suing the singer for sexual assault, battery, and harassment.
+Marilyn Manson’s former assistant Ashley Walters is suing the singer for sexual assault, battery, and harassment.

 This is the second lawsuit brought against the musician in as many months, with Game of Thrones actor Esme Bianco filing one in late April alleging sexual assault, physical abuse, and human trafficking.